 4 Disclosure and Ethics

-The energy auditor shall act in a professional and ethical manner during the course of conducting all energy audits, completing energy audit reports, and interacting with the homeowner/occupants.
+The energy auditor shall act in a professional and ethical manner during the course of conducting all audits, completing audit reports, and interacting with the homeowner/occupants.
 (See Annex B, Code of Ethics for the Energy Auditor for guidance.)